Average speeds by type of cycling (road, velotaf, mountain bike...)

 Our (professional) tips for improving cycling performance

-Regular training is the basis of progress.
+Regular training is the basis for progress.

 Three sessions a week are enough to improve your level.
 Varying routes and intensities stimulates different physical qualities.
 Long outings develop endurance, while intervals boost power.

 Pedaling technique improves with practice.
 A smooth, fluid motion optimizes performance.
 Position on the bike influences aerodynamics and comfort.
-Specific exercises such as single-leg pedaling refine your movements.
+Specific exercises, such as single-leg pedaling, refine your movements.

 A balanced diet supports effort.
 Slow carbohydrates provide the necessary energy.
 Regular hydration prevents dehydration.
 A snack during long rides maintains energy reserves.